 As part of the public participation process, advertisements are published in a local newspaper to indicate the request for comments on applicable plans.
-For example, documents that are advertised are: adoption and/or amendments of the TIP, LRTP, and UPWP.
+For example, documents that are advertised are: adoption and/or amendments of the TIP and LRTP.

-Copies of the documents are also sent to city, county and state officials for their review and information.
+Copies of the documents are also sent to county and state officials for their review and information.
 When required, additional efforts shall be taken to notify specific groups that could be potentially impacted by such TPO plans.